OXID-eSales/mobile_theme/README.md

 <b>Best practice</b>:
 * please leave the the branch names as they are
 * if you want to fix a bug or develop a new feature, define an own branch in your repository.
-Name it e.g. feature/foo or bug/bugname for better tracability
+Name it e.g. feature/foo or bug/bugname for better traceability
 * change whatever you want and send a pull request back to the original branch.

 For more information about this, please see:<br>